vinaywadhwa/compose-rules/README.md

 Check out the project website for more information: https://mrmans0n.github.io/compose-rules

-## What custom rules for static analysis are bundled in this repo?
+## What custom rules are bundled in this repo?

 You can find the comprehensive list of rules in [the rules documentation](https://mrmans0n.github.io/compose-rules/rules).
 It contains both the what and why for each rule, we encourage you to read it prior to adopting our rules.